HSB: hue, saturation, and brightness

 • Saturation is the purity of the color, measured in percent from the center of the cone (0) to the surface (100).
 At 0% saturation, hue is meaningless.

 • Brightness is measured in percent from black (0) to white (100), so it is 50% at the top edge of our cone illustration.
-Toward the center, brightness increases as saturation decreases.
+Toward the center of the picture, brightness increases as saturation decreases, although they are actually separate controls.
 At 0% or 100% brightness, both hue and saturation are meaningless.

 Brightness as it is described here refers only to relative values within a source that we are looking at (for example, a display screen or printed document).
 It is also called lightness (HSL).
 The distinction between levels of brightness is actually logarithmic, not linear as the HSB/HSL scale would imply.

 What is important to the viewer is the visible contrast between two colors, regardless of hue; this is called the luminance ratio.
-It is also important to Web designers, since a ratio of less than 5:1 between text and background (10:1 for small text) can be very difficult for many people to read.
+It is also important to Web designers, since insufficient contrast between text and background can be very difficult for many people to read.
+Exact values can be found in the W3C's Web Content Accessibility Guidelines (WCAG).

 Our Tutor page will let you experiment with how both the HSB/HSL and RGB systems work, as well as determine the luminance ratio between colors.